BitnineGlobal/AgensGraphViewer/README.md

 # Installing AgensGraphViewer

+Extract the release .zip or .tar.gz package into your desired directory.

+From the commandline, navigate to the directory agv-package.

-- Install the required node modules using  :
+- Install the required node modules using:

 ```bash
 npm run setup